The hotelier’s ultimate guide to occupancy forecasting

 What data is most important for accurate occupancy forecasting?

-How often should forecasts be updated?
+How often should occupancy forecasts be updated?

 Weekly updates are ideal, especially for markets with short booking windows or high volatility.